CodingCellist/codingcellist.github.io/content/en/post/month-of-zen/index.md

 With the case, the mass to carry is 406 grams.
 Total!
-Each side weighs only around 138 grams, which is super impressive considering that there is a PCB and some solder (TODO: mass of solder?) in there.
+Each side weighs only around 138 grams, which is super impressive considering that there is a PCB and a decent amount of solder in there (every solder-point is a little sphere of metal).

 And of course, the colour is really pretty.
 I went for the blue anodised edition and it looks super nice, especially when paired with black keycaps.